crake7/Network-Pen-Test-Tools/Priv-esc/README.md

 #### `process_monitor.py`

 * Monitor the processes executed **without API hooking**.
-Hence, avoiding AV detection.
+Hence, avoid AV detection.
-* This program uses the WMI API to monitor the process creation event and receive intel on the process: cmd, date, path, ppid, pid, owner, sid.
+* This program uses the [WMI API](http://timgolden.me.uk/python/wmi/tutorial.html) to monitor the process creation event and receive intel on the process: cmd, date, path, ppid, pid, owner, sid.
-* It will log all this info into a file:
+* It will log all this info into a file.

 #### `file_monitor.py`